FidFenix/htw-emerging-photo/docs/PLANNING.md

 **US-2.4: Handle Multiple Plates in Image**
 ```
 As a user
-I want the system to detect multiple license plates in a single image
+I want the system to detect and anonymize multiple license plates in a single image
-So that I can analyze parking lots or multi-vehicle scenes
+So that I can protect privacy in parking lots or multi-vehicle scenes

 Acceptance Criteria:
-- [ ] Detects all visible plates
+- [ ] Detects and anonymizes all visible plates
 - [ ] No limit on number of plates
-- [ ] Each plate has unique bounding box
+- [ ] Each plate has unique yellow-filled region
 - [ ] All confidence scores displayed

 Priority: High